hotpad100c/hotpad100c.github.io/docs/posts/InstantElevatorTranslated.md

 ## Takeaways:

-In the process of analyzing this mechanic, we also discovered two interesting mechanics and one unexplained Carpet mod issue:
+In the process of analyzing this mechanic, we also discovered two interesting mechanics and one Carpet mod issue:

 * **Normal entities**, when undergoing only **horizontal movement** (Y-axis momentum = 0), will have their `onGround` updated to `false`, regardless of whether they are actually standing on the ground.